Unknown Armies: System

 The madness meter is considered one of the best game-mechanics for handling the issue of a PC's sanity in a game of literally mind-destroying horror.
-They reappear in the NEMESIS RPG, albeit without the Isolation meter.
+They reappear in the Nemesis RPG, albeit without the Isolation meter.

 Reception

 A reviewer from the online second volume of Pyramid wrote "Picture a world built of the magical illumination of Tim Powers and the gritty, brutal action of James Ellroy.
 Picture it filmed by an alchemical blend of John Woo and Quentin Tarantino.
 Add a hard-charging Steve Earle/Nick Cave soundtrack, and watch the movie in the rattiest, creepiest theater you can think of in the baddest part of town.
 Multiply all that by eleven, and you'll be close to Unknown Armies."

+In Issue 12 of the French game magazine Backstab, Michaël Croitoriu commented, "Although Unknown Armies might make you think of Kult or Mage: The Ascension, in reality it has absolutely nothing to do with them.
+UA is a game that, depending on the actions of the players, can shift from horror to comedy, from violence to anger."
+Croitoriu concluded by giving the game a rating of 7 out of 10, saying, "In short, it's a pleasant surprise.".

+In Issue 116 of the French games magazine Casus Belli, Tristan Lhomme noted "The game system is simple.
+We easily recognize a background of Call of Cthulhu and a ladle of Cults & Conspiracies [Non Sequitur Productions, 1997], all making up a simple and effective cocktail, with four abilities, some skills to refine yourself, all determined via percentages.
+In short, nothing too unusual.
+The combat system, designed to be frighteningly deadly, fulfills its role perfectly ...
+Everything about magic can be understood in a single reading without aspirin, and is scary."
+Lhomme lauded the sanity system, saying, "There remains the undeniable gem that is the rules of mental health.
+They are original, well done and much better thought out than those from Call of Cthulhu — which is no small compliment!"
+Lhomme concluded, "Unknown Armies is a good, rich game that will please horror fans wanting a change of scenery.
+It has the potential to become a classic."